 No matter how forewarned you are and how ready you think you are, it's always a terrible shock when your hair falls out.

 "There are studies that show that for many women, losing their hair is worse than losing a breast.
-That's because you can conceal the loss of a breast, but hair loss is so obvious and apparent."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+That's because you can conceal the loss of a breast, but hair loss is so obvious and apparent."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org